peterpt/get/README.md

 # How to Use

-** To get the hostname from an ip :
+* To get the ip from a hostname :
 - get -i google.com

-** To get the ip from an hostame
+* To get the hostname from an ip

 - get -h 216.58.214.174